• Home

 I remember not too long ago you could only buy Terry’s chocolate oranges.
 Over the last few years the number or chocolate orange products has increased dramatically.

-You can now buy mini chocolate orange segments, chocolate orange bars and all sorts of other treats.
+You can now buy Terry’s Milk Chocolate Orange Mini’s and Terry’s Chocolate Orange Milk Tablet and all sorts of other treats.

 How to decorate these cookie bars